christiespeich/Mooberry-Book-Manager/README.md

 Mooberry Book Manager works with your chosen theme to provide a consistent look throughout your website.

-Requires Wordpress 3.8.
-The admin screens (for creating books, etc.) require Javascript, but the public pages do not.
+Requires Wordpress 3.8 and Javasscript.

 ##Getting Started with Mooberry Book Manager
 After installing and activating Mooberry Book Manager, you'll now have a Books menu.
 Use that to add your books to your website.